joshuarussell89/greekexegesis/README.md

-# greekexegesis
+# biblicalexegesis
-An app for doing New Testament greek exegesis
+An app for doing Biblical exegesis